For some central Maine students with special learning services, remote learning doesn’t work

 Some students with special services are at school two days a week during the hybrid program, she said, while those in cohort D attend four days a week.

-The amount of time students with special services spend at school depends on their IEP, and a typical day of learning is different for each student.
+The amount of time students with special services spend at school depends on their Individualized Education Program, and a typical day of learning is different for each student.
 For example, one student may have three hours of math on a remote learning day, while another may only have 30 minutes.
 The plan is dependent on how much a student can do while at home without their instructor.

 “With students that receive special services, they are in it for a reason,” Morris said, “they are the most struggling students.